 - Depraved Bisexual: the queen of Sogo.

-- Girl of the Week: Given that she's in a Free-Love Future, the titular heroine hooks up with a handsome guy (she's not adverse to women either) in every adventure, and is often seen making eyes at her next conquest by the end of it.
+- Girl of the Week: Given that she's in a Free-Love Future, the titular heroine hooks up with a handsome guy or beautiful woman in every adventure, and is often seen making eyes at her next conquest by the end of it.

 - Robosexual: In the original comic there's a single-panel gag about Barbarella's current lover a robot guy thinking his movements are "a bit mechanical".
 Might be better in the original French.